matcher-io/clojure-client/README.md

 Client communicates with Matcher by sending requests, after processing the request Matcher sends response to the client via AMQP.
 Request and responses all are in JSON format.

+Requests sent to queue named "matcher_input" with default exchange name "".
+Responses are received at queue, which is set in request header "match_response_key".

 #### The request types are:
 - PLACE - places the request in the matcher, so that it can be matched further